hashicorp/raft/README.md

 As of September 2017, HashiCorp will start using tags for this library to clearly indicate major version updates.
 We recommend you vendor your application's dependency on this library.

-* v0.1.0 is the original stable version of the library that was in master and has been maintained with no breaking API changes.
+* v0.1.0 is the original stable version of the library that was in main and has been maintained with no breaking API changes.
 This was in use by Consul prior to version 0.7.0.

 * v1.0.0 takes the changes that were staged in the library-v2-stage-one branch.
 This version